 - the 11 ha Wonwron Flora Reserve, approximately 5 km southwest from Woodside.
 This population represents the westernmost known occurrence of the species (MEL undated).

-Eucalyptus strzeleckii favours a range of sites including ridges, slopes and along the banks of streams.
+Eucalyptus strzeleckii favours a range of sites including ridges, slopes and along the banks of streams, but particluarly foothills and flats (Schinagl et al. 2014).
 Its preferred soils are grey, deep, fertile loams which are seasonally waterlogged.
 In a few cases it occurs on undulating or flat terrain close to creeks on the periphery of the ranges (Rule 1992).
 Herbarium specimens indicate an association with heavy clay loam and alluvial soils (MEL undated).
 Associated eucalypts include E. viminalis, E. ovata, E. obliqua, E. globulus, E. radiata,and E. regnans.
 Other commonly associated species include Melaleuca ericifolia, Lepidosperma elatius and Poa labillardierei, particularly on moist flats (Anon 1995).

 The Strzelecki Ranges a a cretaceous sandstone formation of rolling hills fanning out from two central ridges, with annual rainfall in excess of 1000 mm over much of the area.

 Eualyptus strzeleckii flowers in spring and ripe fruit has been collected in November (Rule 1992).